expipiplus1/vector-sized/readme.md

 # ``vector-sized`` [![Hackage][hackage-shield]][hackage]

-This package exports a newtype tagging the vectors from the [``vector``][1] package with a type-level natural representing their sized.
+This package exports a newtype tagging the vectors from the [``vector``][1] package with a type-level natural representing their size.
 It also exports functions from ``vector`` whose size can be determined ahead of time, appropriately retyped.